 POLARIZATION, SORTING AND CROSS-ISSUE HOMOGENEITY AND THEIR INTERACTION WITH RACE AND GEOGRAPHY

 Root causes of voter polarization.
+Central features of modern U.S. politics are (1) polarization, with bimodality of opinions on issues and a high standard deviation; (2) increased cross-issue correlation, so that there are fewer voters or legislators who are cross-pressured in their choice among policy platforms, thus creating increasingly unidimensionality of political competition; and (3) the sorting of voters and legislators into parties so that the parties are increasingly homogeneous with respect to any given issue and in overall ideological terms.
+At the level of public officials and activists there is incontrovertible and dramatic evidence for all three phenomena.
+At the mass level, there is compelling evidence for sorting, strong evidence for growing cross-issue correlations, and limited evidence for strong polarization, with the mass electorate still remarkable unimodal on issues (Fiorina, 2017).
+Moreover, and increasingly, the mass electorate is polarized on beliefs along partisan lines (Leonard et al 2021, PNAS).

-A entral feature of discussions of modern U.S. politics is polarization, the sorting of political stances Ideological lines have hardened, with partisans holding correlated issue positions across seemingly independent issues such as environmental protection, immigration, taxation, and gay marriage (Fiorina and Abrams 2008).
+Ideological lines have hardened, with partisans holding correlated issue positions across seemingly independent issues such as environmental protection, immigration, taxation, and gay marriage (Fiorina and Abrams 2008).
 Voters who identify as Republicans have very different beliefs than Democrats on factual matters such as the extent of racial discrimination, evidence for global warming (Tesler and Sears, 2010), and fictitious claims of fraud in the 2020 election (Quinnipiac 2020).
-These divisions are accompanied by a rise of negative partisanship (Abramowitz and Webster 2018), i.e the dislike of the other political partyand “affective polarization”, i.e. dislike of individuals who identify with the other party (Iyengar et al. 2019), including an increase in the percentage of parents unwilling to see their children marry across party lines (Iyengar, Sood, and Lelkes 2012).
+These divisions are accompanied by a rise of negative partisanship (Abramowitz and Webster 2018), i.e., the dislike of the other political party, and a rise in “affective polarization”, i.e., greater dislike of the other party (Iyengar et al. 2019), including an increase in the percentage of parents unwilling to see their children marry across party lines (Iyengar, Sood, and Lelkes 2012).